 Dilla Zuria Woreda is located between6º15’05’’ N 6º26’35’’N latitude and 38º 15’ 55’’ - 38º 24’ 02’’ E longitudes.
 Woreda is the second-lowest administrative unit in current Ethiopia.
 It is bounded by Oromia Region in the South and the West, Bule Woreda in the East, and Sidama Region in the North (Figure 1).
 It is divided into 19 kebeles (lowest administrative units).
 The altitudinal range of the Woreda ranges from 1350m to 2550m with a slope between 39.4% and 51.5%.
 The mean monthly rainfall of the study area ranges from 83.7mm-310mm with an average RF of 172.9mm.
 The Rainfall is bimodally occurring between March up to June and September to October with the highest amount of rainfall occurring between May and September and the lower between October and February.
 The mean monthly temperature ranges from 15.4°C -to 17.9°C. January and February are the hottest months of the year with the maximum temperature record.
 Forest soil some nutrient characteristics presented in (Table 1).

-Table 1: composite forest soil analyzed result before planting for studied area
+Table 1: composite forest soil analyzed result before planting of experimental area